gin66/FastAccelStepper/README.md

 ## ISSUES

 * esp32: getCurrentPosition() does not take into account the current pulses, because the pulse counter is not read
-* Very high acceleration value e.g. 10.000.000 and high speed may be silently not executed, if the high speed in us is smaller than MIN_CMD_TICKS.
-This corresponds to 2500 steps/s for avr and 5000 steps/s.
 * StepperDemo test case 07 yields quite a deviation between esp32 and avr timing for identical ramp
 * There is an issue with the esp32 mcpwm: as soon as the mcpwm timer is running on every cycle an interrupt is serviced - even though no interrupt is enabled.
 If several steppers are running at high step rate, the interrupt load for this nonsense interrupt could be quite high for the CPU.
 Need further investigation, but till now haven't found the root cause.